Theta functions, fourth moments of eigenforms, and the sup-norm problem I

 \section{The Geometric Expansion}

-We have now established in Corollary \ref{cor:spectral-lower-bound} a lower bound on $\|\vartheta^{(m)}(l,r;\bullet)\|_{L^2(\lfaktor{\Lambda}{\mathbf{SL}_2(\mathbb{R})})}^2$ in terms of an average of fourth-moments of Hecke eigenforms of weight $m$.
+We have now established in Corollary \ref{cor:spectral-lower-bound} a lower bound on $\|\vartheta^{(m)}(l,r;\bullet)\|_{L^2(\lfaktor{\Lambda}{\mathbf{SL}_2(\mathbb{R})})}^2$ in terms of a fourth moment of Hecke eigenforms of weight $m$.
 In this section, our goal is to establish an upper bound in terms of a count of quaternions by norm.
 In the next section, we will establish a sharp upper-bound for this count.

 \begin{defi} For $g\in \mathbf{PGL}_2(\mathbb{R})$, define

 Specifically, for $g=\sm a & b \\ c & d \esm$